Do you need to collect a 3D data? Are you wondering what’s the easiest way to do this?

 Weight: 1.2 pounds

 Scanify is expensive and has limitations just like most of the devices you will find in the market.
-For instance, I notice that its z-axis is off by about 30%.
-This will affect definitely affect your scans.
+For instance, I notice that its z-axis is off by about 30%, which will definitely affect your scans.
+However, overall, I’m still happy with it.

-Sense 3D Scanner is one of the best digital tools you can find in the market when it comes to 3D scanning.
+Sense 3D Scanner is one of the best digital tools you can find in the market when it comes to 3D scanning because of its qualities and potential.

-It can capture and process data in real time, generating a complete polygon mesh.
-It also speeds up the data acquisition process by over 60%.
+First, this handheld 3D scanner is fast, practical and easy to use.
+Second, it can capture and process data in real time, generating a complete polygon mesh.
+Third, it speeds up the data acquisition process by over 60%.

-This 3D scanner has its own limitations too.
 You need a computer in order to use this.
 Thus, you have to carry both when scanning.
-It has a USB cable, but it’s too short to move the scanner away from the computer.
+In addition, it has a USB cable, but it’s too short to move the scanner away from the computer.
 A Bluetooth or Wi-Fi connection would have been preferable.

-While some of its features lack the comfort the users desire, it also excels in some aspects.
-If you are always on the go and want a portable 3D scanner, Sense 3D scanner will work well for you.
-This is light and easy to transport.
-It is small enough to fit in your laptop bag allowing you to scan while on the go.
+While some of its features lack the comfort the users desire, it also excels in some aspects espectially when it comes to portability because it is light and easy to transport.
+For this reason, Sense is one of the best handheld 3D scanners.
+So, if you are always on the go and want a portable 3D scanner, then Sense 3D scanner will work well for you.

 Operating System: 64-bit Windows 8 or later